Rajkummar, Dulquer, Gulshan Take Viewers Back To 1990s With 'Guns & Gulaab' Trailer

 The trailer received whistles when Rajkummar’s character Paana Tipu says: “Hilne ki koshish ki toh tere ando ka omelette bana dunga (If you move, I’ll make an omelette out of your eggs).”

-The over two minute long trailer showcased pop cultures references, guns and goons, retro references.
+The over two-minute-long trailer showcased pop culture references, guns and goons, retro references.

 What is interesting is the background score by Usha Uthup’s song ‘Rambha Ho’ from the 1981 film ‘Armaan’.